JonJagger/cyber-dojo/readme.txt

 to run the tests.

-Getting katas off the VirtualBox TurnKey Linux server
+Getting dojos off the VirtualBox TurnKey Linux server
 =====================================================
 You will need the username and password info to SSH and SFTP.
 I will happily tell you it if you email me: jon@jaggersoft.com
 1. SSH onto the server
 2. cd /var/www/cyberdojo
-3. to create a zip file of all katas
+3. to create a zip file of all dojos
      #ruby zipup.rb true 0 0
    will create zipped_dojos.zip
-4. to create a zip file of just one kata, eg 2F725592E3
+4. to create a zip file of just one dojo, eg 2F725592E3
      #zip -r zipped_dojo.zip katas/2F/725592E3
 5. SFTP the zip file off the server